AdobeDocs/experience-manager-pattern-detection.en/help/lui.md

     * Out of the box content fragment templates are stored in `/libs/settings/dam/cfm/templates`
     * They can be overlaid in  `/apps/settings/dam/cfm/templates`  or  `/conf/.../settings/dam/cfm/templates`(... = global or "tenant")
 * `translation.dictionary`: I18n dictionary present under /apps.
+    * /apps is immutable at runtime and translator.html would no longer be available in AEM as a cloud service.

 ## Possible implications and risks {#implications-and-risks}